jackwjtaylor/Teho.ai/docs/PRD.md

-# Product Requirements Document
+# Product Requirements – Teho.ai MVP

-Placeholder for the final PRD outlining Teho.ai MVP goals and scope.

-## Overview
+## Vision
-- Goal-driven AI canvas that decomposes outcomes into milestones and tasks.
+Goal-driven AI canvas that turns outcomes into milestone/task plans and scaffolds artifacts in user storage.

-- Google Drive-based workspace creation with initial artefacts.
+## MVP Scope
+1. Create a goal and generate a structured plan (milestones/tasks) via AI.
+2. Create workspace structure and initial artifacts (plan.md, tasks.md).
+3. Link tasks ↔ artifacts with provenance logging.
+4. Storage adapters: Local (download zip) and Google Drive.
+5. Export workspace (zip) and view artifacts in-app.

 ## Acceptance Criteria
 - Repo builds and runs locally.
-- Baseline tasks UI renders.
+- Users can create a goal and see an AI-generated plan.
+- Files created in selected storage; links available in the UI.
+- Basic provenance logged; export works.